SimonIsCoding/push_swap/README.md

 For a deeper understanding of the push_swap algorithm and optimization strategies:

-- **[Push Swap Algorithm Explained](https://medium.com/@ayogun/push-swap-c1f5d2d41e97)** - A comprehensive Medium article explaining the cost-based optimization approach
+- **[Push Swap Algorithm Explained](https://medium.com/@ayogun/push-swap-c1f5d2d41e97)** - A comprehensive Medium article explaining the cost-based optimization approach - This doesn't explain the same algorithm.
+But it was inspired.
+The article doesn't use the median value for example.
+But it helps to understand the target node.
 - **[Push Swap Visualization](https://www.youtube.com/watch?v=wRvipSG4Mmk)** - YouTube video demonstrating the algorithm in action with visual examples

 ## 🤝 Contributing